Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Other non-Israeli companies with a large stake in the Israeli energy sector, through their minority stakes in the Tamar gas field, include the Abu Dhabi state-owned company Mubadala Petroleum and the State Oil Company of the Republic of Azerbaijan (SOCAR).

-In October 2023, in the midst of Israel’s war on Gaza, Israel granted new gas exploration permits, including to the Italian company Eni, U.K. companies BP and Dana Petroleum, and SOCAR.
+In October 2023, following the onset of the Gaza genocide, Israel granted new gas exploration permits, including to the Italian company Eni, U.K. companies BP and Dana Petroleum, and SOCAR.
 These permits were contested by Palestinian human rights organizations, as they include areas inside Palestinian maritime territory.
+In March 2025, Israel granted new gas exploration permits to BP, SOCAR, and Israeli company NewMed, aimed at boosting domestic gas reserves and exports.

 More Resources